rosssilver2/Power-Emitted/README.md

 ## Introduction

 This [Jupyter Notebook] () demonstrates emitted power distributions (Eq.
 4.99 in our text, Radiative Processes in Astrophysics by Rybicki and Lightman ) for arbitrary acceleration.
 This equation can be found on page 142.
+It is licensed under the [GNU GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

 ## Dependencies